haidook/python-learning/README.md

 ### 15. Challenging - HyperNews Portal (DJANGO)
 > You will learn the basics of Django: handle data through HTTP and work with templates.
 In addition, you will gain new skills working with JSON files and Python DateTime type.

+### 16. Challenging - Hypercar Service Center (DJANGO)
+> You will learn how to start a Django project, handle requests, and make templates for your HTML pages.
+After completing this project, you'll know how to build simple web services with Django.

+### 17. Challenging - HyperJob Agency (DJANGO)
+> You will learn how to create a dynamic web site with Django.
+You will practice your skills in creating content in the database and serving the data through HTTP.
+To make pages adaptive, you create templates instead of simple HTML pages.
+After completing this project, you will be able to create another client-server application by yourself.